Skip Ribbon Commands

 The supervisor must:

-• remind the student at the commencement of the external assessment that they must save their work at regular intervals
+• remind the student at the start of the external assessment that they must save their work at regular intervals

 • stop the external assessment if problems are experienced with the computer, tablet or other software and equipment and seek appropriate assistance, then resume the external assessment, ensuring no time loss to the student.
 An Incident Report about the circumstances should be completed and returned to the VCAA with the student’s response materials

-• print the final version of the student’s responses at the conclusion of writing time.
-The student must be present at the time of printing (this must be done when the assessment is completed.
+• print the final version of the student's responses (single-sided) at the conclusion of writing time.
+The student must be present at the time of printing. (this must be done when the assessment is completed.
 The VCAA will not print student work)

 • place the printed work inside the front cover of the response materials